 Nowadays, we connect more with our phones than we do with our moms.
 This is the current reality of a Filipino family, but one that we can still change.

-This Mother’s Day, take the opportunity to show the most important woman in your life—your mother, wife, lola, ninang, daughter, sister, friend—how thankful you are by going back to the basics for her.
+Make every day as an opportunity to show the most important woman in your life—your mother, wife, lola, ninang, daughter, sister, friend—how thankful you are by going back to the basics for her.
 Not through a detailed, thousand-word tribute post or a throwback photo.
 Not even a casual greeting on their Facebook timelines.
 Step back, go offline, and give them some actual time.

-Starting this Mother’s Day, take an entire hour away from your gadgets and spend this time with Mom.
+You can take an entire hour away from your gadgets and spend this time with Mom.
 Make sure you are completely disconnected and distraction-free.
 Spend Hour Mama just sharing and talking with your Mom or mother figures without the constant pull of technology and social media.
 Have a good, long talk.
 Go shopping with her.
 Spend an hour at the spa together.
 Share a meal with her.
 Make a habit out of this starting on her special day this year.

 Go Offline, Go Bond with Nanay